Perception12/Perception12/README.md

 # Hello, I am Kenny 👋

 I'm a Computer engineering student on an intention to enhance as a successful software engineer.
-I love building web applications, mobile apps, and machine learning models.
+I love building web applications, mobile apps, and ml pipelines.
 I LOVE PYTHON!!!

 - :wink: I'm Proficient in Python
 - 🔭 I’m currently learning and practicing flutter framework and Deep Learning